 - If the Bearer Type IE for the concerned E-RAB is received by the SeNB and is set to "non IP", the SeNB shall, if supported, not perform IP header compression for the concerned E-RAB.

 - If the Ethernet Type IE for the concerned E-RAB is received by the SeNB and is set to "True", the SeNB shall, if supported, take this into account to perform header compression appropriately for the concerned E-RAB.

+- If the X2-U TNL Address Information IE is received by the SeNB, the SeNB shall, if supported, use it as part of its ACL functionality configuration actions, if such ACL functionality is deployed.

 If the CSG Membership Status IE is included in the SENB ADDITION REQUEST message, the SeNB shall act as specified in TS 36.300 [15].